dikotiledon/read-frog/docs/genai-implementation-plan.md

 - **Message polling**: After SSE completion we poll `/api/chat/v1/messages/{guid}` until the body contains text; if Samsung reports `status: SUCCESS` or any `responseCode` while the payload is still empty, we fall back to the streamed content instead of surfacing a blank translation.
 - **Test coverage**: `src/utils/genai/__tests__/client.test.ts` exercises the SSE fallback path plus the new polling helper (success, timeout, failure, and fallback scenarios), and the suite is green.

+## Latest Progress (Dec 2, 2025)
+- **Chat pool persistence**: `src/utils/genai/chat-pool.ts` now records both the last assistant guid **and** the last in-flight user message guid (`pendingMessageGuid`).
+If a tab closes mid-stream, the next lease sees the pending guid and skips or resets that conversation instead of reusing a broken parent chain.
+- **Automatic chat resets**: `genaiTranslate`/`genaiGenerateText` maintain up to three recovery attempts.
+When Samsung returns `CHAT_ERROR_4` or we detect a stale pending message, we call `DELETE /api/chat/v1/chats` with the problematic `chatGuid`, invalidate the lease, and spin up a fresh conversation.
+This effectively keeps multiple conversations in rotation and prevents wrong-parent loops.
+- **Error instrumentation**: Structured logs differentiate between `stale-pending-message`, `chat-error-4`, HTTP invalidations, and SSE fallbacks.
+This gives the support team quick breadcrumbs when QA attaches console logs.
+- **Regression tests**: `chat-pool.test.ts` now verifies that pending message metadata survives hydration, and the client suite still passes with the stricter completion rules.

 ## 2. Product Goals & Constraints
 1. Allow users to run every Read Frog feature (page translation, selection translation, read summaries, AI content aware) with GenAI as the provider.
 2. No API key; the browser session + Samsung corporate SSO are the only auth mechanisms.